SEI-SEA-1-25/dental-health-day/README.md

 Let's use this functionality to render a component that shows more about a specific service!
 We'll need to:

-1. Make some fake data
+1. Make some fake data.
    1.1.
-Make a folder for `data`
+Make a folder for `data`.
-   1.2.Make a .jsx` file that will export our data so we can import it to our relevant components _(eventually this will be data received from querying and API)_
+   1.2.
+Make a `.js` file that will export our data so we can import it to our relevant components _(eventually this will be data received from querying and API)_.
-2. Make our component
+2. Make our component.
-3. Implement the route for it
+3. Implement the route for it.
-4. Search through the data to get the relevant information based on our URL parameter
+4. Search through the data to get the relevant information based on our URL parameter.

 Visually, we'll have the `Service` component render underneath our `Services` component.

 > **_Pop Quiz!_**
 > What will our route need to start with in order to accomplish this?

-### Step 1: Make some Fake data
+### Step 1: Make Some Fake Data

 We're organizing our code, so based on our current file structure, where do you think our `data` folder should live?
 Why do you think it should be there?

 `src` is shorthand for `source`, which means our resources need to be in that folder.
 Our data isn't a component, so it doesn't make sense to put it in there.
 That leaves us creating a folder in `src` called `data`!

 Since we haven't learned how to query an API in React yet, we're going to make a javascript file that we can then import and utilize!
-Let's make a `serviceDetails.jsx` in our `data` folder.
+Let's make a `serviceDetails.js` in our `data` folder.

 In order to mimic data that might be received from and API, we are going to create and export an array of objects for our services.
 Create a variable called `serviceDetails` that is an array.
 For each of our services listed in `App.jsx`, we're going to make an object that has the keys `id`, `name`, `price`, and `description`.
 Feel free to take some time to create this yourself, or copy this data below!